Often times these same executives share that they are flummoxed because their resume isn’t generating results:

 To avoid smothering your audience with unrelated text and burying your greatest achievements – employ these simple, modern resume approaches:

 1. Be succinct.
-Keep the length in check: 2 to 3 pages at most.
+Keep the length in check: 2 to 3 pages is a perfectly acceptable average.

 2. Whittle down career history to the last 10-15 years.
 Top roles only.
 Entry-level positions are a thing of your past.

 3. Include white space.
 Yes, spread things out.
-And no cheating with tiny font or wide margins.
+And no cheating with font that is hard to read or wide margins.